 Y'know things that are all the rage?
 Blogs.
 Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people having a midlife crisis erodes my will to live — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people waste their lives telling each other about their shockingly tedious days reduces my vocabulary to four letter words — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-I'm too good to be tweeting.
+Yay, I've joined the SpaceFace / MyBook revolution.

 - · 989 words (sucks up about 5 mins)

 Are opinion polls an outdated tool for determining voter spread?
 Should they be abolished to allow greater political freedom?

 - · 881 words (sucks up about 4 mins)